lunaperegrina/lunaperegrina/README.md

 @@I'm a lover of technology and art@@

 + Living in Porto Seguro, Brazil 🇧🇷 AGUA COCA LATAO AGUA COCA LATAO
-- 21 years old (that's what they say...)
+- 22 years old (that's what they say...)
 !
 NodeJS and React programmer and always studying some technology
-# Interested in Java, Ruby, Rust stuff and how cookies are made
+# Interested in JavaScript, WebAssembly, Rust stuff and how cookies are made
 ```

 ### 🛠 **My Tools:**